AltPhilipp/Basel1_SportsCarRental/README.md

 - As an administrator, I want to edit bookings, so that I can update or correct details as needed.

 ### Use Case:
-As discussed with the lecturers we do not have to provide both user stories and use cases as one is enough.
+As per discussion with the lecturers in class, it is sufficient to only provide user stories for this project.

 ## Design
 We have decided to retain the simple, modern design that Budibase offers as standard.
 For the logo we also chose a sleek and simplistic design of a sportscar, fitting the brand image.